civican/legisinfo/44-1/bills/C-13/bill_text.md

     carry out their work and be supervised in French;

-    receive all communications and documents from the federally regulated private business, including **employment application forms**, offers of employment, **transfer** or promotion, **individual employment contracts, documents related to the conditions of employment, training documents produced for employees**, notices of termination of employment, collective agreements and **their schedules and** grievances, in French; and
+    receive all communications and documents from the federally regulated private business, including employment application forms, offers of employment, transfer or promotion, individual employment contracts, documents related to the conditions of employment, training documents produced for employees, notices of termination of employment, collective agreements and their schedules and grievances, in French; and

     use regularly and widely used work instruments and computer systems in French.

   **(1.1)** An employee's right set out in paragraph (1)(b) to receive communications and documents from a federally regulated private business in French continues after the employee ceases to be employed by the business.

-  **(2)** The federally regulated private business has the duty to ensure that employees are able to exercise the rights set out in subsection (1) **and that persons who were employees are able to exercise the right continued under subsection (1.1)**.
+  **(2)** The federally regulated private business has the duty to ensure that employees are able to exercise the rights set out in subsection (1) and that persons who were employees are able to exercise the right continued under subsection (1.1).

   **(2.1)** When a federally regulated private business that has workplaces in Quebec publishes in a language other than French an advertisement to fill a position — including through recruitment, hiring, transfer or promotion — that is assigned to one of those workplaces, the business must also publish the advertisement in French and ensure the simultaneous publication of both linguistic versions by means that are of the same nature and that reach a target public of a proportionally comparable size.